-How you get your data into Tanzu Observability by Wavefront depends on your use case, but you have many options.
+How you get your data into VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) depends on your use case, but you have many options.
 You can use one of the supported integrations, or you can instrument your application and send data directly.

-Watch this video to listen to Wavefront co-founder Clement Pang talk about data ingestion:
+Watch this video to listen to the Waveront co-founder Clement Pang’s talk about data ingestion:

 The Big Picture